Tapioca-DAO/TapiocaZ/docs/TapiocaOFT.md

 function harvestFees() external nonpayable
 ```

 Harvest the fees collected by the contract.
-Called only on main chain.
+Called only on host chain.